p2pu/learning-about-learning-circles/modules/Logistics & Tools/_posts/2019-01-02-read-&-watch.md

 ### Upon completion
 At the end of a learning circle, learners and facilitators receive an email with a link to a survey that asks everyone to reflect upon the goal they first set, what worked well, what could be improved, and what their next steps will be.

-The responses to the surveys are used to generate a summary of the learning circle, we call this the “learning circle insights” (<a href="https://learningcircles.p2pu.org/en/studygroup/923/report/" target="_blank">here is an example</a>).
-The learning circle insights are shared with the facilitator, any team organizers, and all the registered learners by email and is made public for other facilitators and learners to see.

 > In the final week of the learning circle, you may wish to give certificates to learners.
-You can read more about that process, and download a certificate template, [from our community forum.](https://community.p2pu.org/t/certificate-template/2784)
+You can read more about that process, and download a certificate template, [from our knowledge base.](\https://docs.p2pu.org/facilitation/evaluate-and-reflect?q=Focus+Group#certificates-and-accreditation)

 ## Additional readings & resources
 You are, of course, encouraged to utilize whatever existing methodologies you use to identify learner needs and do community outreach, whether that be informal 1-1 discussion at a circulation desk or facilitated workshops.
 There are a number of resources out there that can help you discover new ways of conducting community outreach.
 In particular, we recommend: